 Benefits of Laser Dentistry

-- Anesthesia may not be needed
+- Patients may not need anesthesia

-- Healing time is shortened
+- Healing time is shorter

-- There is less damage done to gums
+- There is less damage to gums

 - Less downtime